SimonHooker/simonhooker.github.io/_posts/2015-05-18-my-first-attempt-at-using-the-java-aws-sdk-in-lucee.md

 If you open up that zip file you'll find a folder called **aws-java-sdk-x.x.x**, and if you dig further down a folder **lib**.
 Within there are the jar files that you'll need.
 At time of writing the precise file you're looking for here really is **aws-java-sdk-1.9.34/lib/aws-java-sdk-1.9.34.jar**.
 Take this file and put it somewhere safe.

 I decided to just put all the jar files here into **C:\Users\{my-user}\.CommandBox\lib** (because I'm using command box and am lazy).
 I also put in all the jar files from **aws-java-sdk-1.9.34/third-party/*.jar**.
-This may bite me in the arse later, but at least I can get on with playing with my poorly secured AIM user.
+This may bite me in the arse later, but at least I can get on with playing with my poorly secured IAM user.

-## Making a poorly secured AIM user
+## Making a poorly secured IAM user

-Yep you're going to need an AIM user.
+Yep you're going to need an IAM user.
 Depending on whether you're being *really* lazy (and want to piss off the poor person dealing with security for your company) then you can just make a grant all user.

 This is not really advisable.
-So just go and get an AIM user made up with access to whatever it is you want to do - for this example I'll be creating some stuff in S3 so that's the access needed.
+So just go and get an IAM user made up with access to whatever it is you want to do - for this example I'll be creating some stuff in S3 so that's the access needed.
 Make a note of the AWS access key ID and the AWS secret access key - you will be needing both of these.

 ## Reading the documentation